 In today’s digital landscape, securing your databases is more critical than ever.
-With cyber threats on the rise, ensuring the safety of your sensitive data is a top priority for businesses of all sizes.
+With cyber threats on the rise, ensuring the safety of your sensitive data should be a top priority.
 SQL Server Management Studio (SSMS) is a powerful tool that not only helps you manage your databases but also provides robust features to enhance their security.
 In this guide, we’ll walk you through actionable steps to secure your databases using SQL Server Management Studio.

-Databases often store sensitive information, including customer data, financial records, and intellectual property.
-A breach can lead to severe consequences, such as financial losses, reputational damage, and legal penalties.
-By leveraging the security features of SQL Server Management Studio, you can significantly reduce the risk of unauthorized access and data breaches.
+Databases often store sensitive information such as customer data, financial records, and intellectual property.
+A breach can lead to severe consequences, including financial loss, reputational damage, and legal penalties.
+By leveraging the security features of SQL Server Management Studio, you can minimize vulnerabilities and protect your data from unauthorized access.

 The first step in securing your database is to ensure that only authorized users can access it.
 SQL Server supports two authentication modes: